 From a nutritional standpoint the scientific literature isn’t there to support buying organic over conventional produce.
 The advantage of buying organic may come with those fruits and vegetables that have soft skins or are porous as they may absorb more of the pesticides used on them compared to those that have peels and are more durable.

 To save on costs, it may be worth checking out your local farmers’ markets since now is a great time to take advantage of summer produce.
 Inquire as to what types of pesticides are used or consider the option to pick your own.
-Another idea is to check out Community Supported Agriculture, which is a popular way for people to buy locally grown produce and have it delivered right to your home.
+Another idea is to check out Community Supported Agriculture, which is a popular way for people to buy locally grown produce and have it delivered right to their home.
 With this option you have a better way of determining how the produce you eat is handled, plus it’s fresher since it has traveled a smaller distance from the farm to your table.

 1. What is organic production?
 Available at: http://www.nal.usda.gov/afsic/pubs/ofp/ofp.shtml.
 Accessed: June 9, 2010.

 2. Williams CM.
 Nutritional quality of organic food: shades of grey or shades of green?
 Proc Nutr Soc.
 2002 Feb;61(1):19-24

 3. ‘Dirty dozen’ produce carries more pesticide residue, group says.
 Available at: